Kingaday/UMD2MKV/README.md

 Without the need to know about several tools and technical jargon he can now easily extract scenes from UMD movies.

 ## Usage:
+1. Download the zip release and extract the content.
+Double click the UMD2MKV executable file.
 1. Select an ISO file of the UMD movie you want to convert.
    (You will need access to a PSP with a custom firmware, place your favourite movie in the UMD drive, press the option button and set USB to UMD, connect your psp via USB to your PC and a new drive should pop up containing the ISO)
 2. Select an output/working directory.
 This needs to be an empty folder!